This is the multi-page printable view of this section. Click here to print.

 |

-Create an entry point to access the user’s VPC PrivateLink Service.
+Create an entry point to access the PrivateLink Service of the user VPC.

 To create a PrivateLink Endpoint, follow these steps.

-- All Services > Compute > Cloud Functions Click the menu.
-Go to the Service Home page of Cloud Functions.
+- Click the All Services > Compute > Cloud Functions menu.
+1. Go to the Service Home page of Cloud Functions.

-- On the Service Home page, click the Cloud Functions menu.
-It navigates to the Function list page.
+- On the Service Home page, click the Function menu.
+2. Go to the Function list page.

-- Click the Add button of PrivateLink Endpoint in Configure Private Connection.
-Add PrivateLink Endpoint popup opens.
+- Click the Add button in Private connection configuration of PrivateLink Endpoint.
+5. Add PrivateLink Endpoint The popup window opens.

-- PrivateLink Service Add in the popup window, after entering PrivateLink Service ID and Alias information, click the Confirm button.
+- Add PrivateLink Service in the popup window, after entering the PrivateLink Service ID and Alias information, click the Confirm button.

-- When the popup notifying creation opens, click the Confirm button.
-In the Configuration tab’s Private connection configuration, the PrivateLink Endpoint information is displayed.
+- When the popup indicating creation opens, click the Confirm button.
+7. Configuration tab’s Private connection configuration displays PrivateLink Endpoint information.

 | Category | Detailed description |